-A recent study involving concussions and the post-concussive effect experienced by many patients has revealed that rest is not necessarily the best medicine.
-In fact, the study revealed that patients who took a week off to recover following a concussion were more likely to develop post-concussive symptoms.
+A study involving concussions and post-concussion patients showed that rest is not necessarily the best medicine.
+In fact, the study revealed that patients who took a week off to recover following a concussion were more likely to develop post-concussion symptoms.

-According to the study, when physical activity was resumed before one week, nearly a third of patients showed no ongoing symptoms and just under half had 3 or more post-concussion symptoms that were continuing to worsen.
-When patients waited the full 7 days to resume activity, 80% were experiencing 3 or more ongoing symptoms.
-At the end of 28 days, patients were examined again, and 40% of those who rested were still experiencing symptoms while fewer than one-third who returned to activity earlier were still experiencing difficulties.
+According to the study, when physical activity resumed before one week, nearly a third of patients showed no ongoing symptoms and just under half had 3 or more post-concussion symptoms that were continuing to worsen.
+When patients waited the full 7 days to resume activity, 80% experienced 3 or more ongoing symptoms.
+At the end of 28 days, patients underwent examination again, and 40% of those who rested still experienced symptoms while fewer than one-third who returned to activity earlier still experienced difficulties.

 What Are Post-Concussion Symptoms?

 - Headaches or Migraines